15+ Fun Transportation Activities For Preschoolers

 10. Transportation tot trays

 Make a scenario on a tot tray in connection.
 Here’s an example: place a number of small boats on the tray and place a container next to it.
 Now ask the child to keep counting each boat as they pick them up.
 Tell them to drop it into the container.
-This activity can also help them with learning numbers.
+This is one of those car and road trip activities for toddlers that can help them learn numbers.

 11. Candy train craft